valentinomario/Helicopter-Control/README.md

 The aim of the paper is the application of three different design techniques for the hovering control of a Yamaha R-MAX helicopter.
-The Yamaha R-MAX is a gasoline-powered UAV, controlled in line of sight by the user via a remote control.
+The Yamaha R-MAX is a gasoline-powered UAV, controlled in line of sight by the user via a remote controller.
 It was designed primarily to be used in agriculture.

 The mathematical model of a helicopter is clearly non-linear and the